DataDog/integrations-extras/cortex/README.md

 ### Metrics

-cortex does not include any metrics.
+Cortex does not include any metrics.

 ### Service Checks